 -

 Avoid irritants: skip strong perfumes, douches, or alcohol‑based cleansers near intimate zones.
-Soft, fragrance free hygiene products are safer.
+Soft, fragrance-free hygiene products are safer.

 -